atlassian-archive/dataschool/dataschool/mission.md

 Promote data literacy via prolific, relevant and useful education.
 There are two parts, because no matter how simple or intuitive of a product we make, there will always be more work to educate the world on interpreting and understanding data correctly.
 These two parts of our mission result in our two domains:

-* **Chartio.com** – Our self-service BI tool that is continuously ranked highest in all of the key product areas of usability, time to value and ROI.
+* **Chartio** – Our self-service BI tool that is continuously ranked highest in all of the key product areas of usability, time to value and ROI.

-* **‍DataSchool.com** – Our free, open, online platform where we share original educational material about any and all things data related.
+* **‍The Data School** – Our free, open, online platform where we share original educational material about any and all things data related.